-Budgeted cost: £21,821
+Budgeted cost: £22,368

 Activity Evidence that supports this approach Challenge number(s) addressed Behaviour intervention/tracking for specific pupils who require support with regulating their behaviour and emotions.
-Improving student engagement by improving student learning and attitudes will have a strong impact on progress 5 E-Praise- monitoring home learning and behaviour EIF's report on adolescent mental health found good evidence that CBT interventions support young people's social and emotional skills and can reduce symptoms of anxiety and depression: New inclusion room/staff to support students with the above.
-Adolescent mental health: A systematic review on the effectiveness of school-based interventions Early Intervention Foundation (eif.org.uk) Embedding principles of good practice set out in DfE's Improving School Attendance advice.
-The DfE guidance has been informed by engagement with schools that have significantly reduced persistent absence levels.
+Improving student engagement by im- proving student learning and attitudes will have a strong impact on progress 5 E-Praise- monitoring home learning and behaviour EIF's report on adolescent mental health found good evidence that CBT interven- tions support young people's social and emotional skills and can reduce symp- toms of anxiety and depression: New inclusion room/staff to support stu- dents with the above.
+Adolescent mental health: A systematic review on the effectiveness of school- based interventions Early Intervention Foundation (eif.org.uk) Embedding principles of good practice set out in DfE's Improving School Attendance advice.
+The DfE guidance has been informed by engagement with schools that have sig- nificantly reduced persistent absence levels.
 6 Staff will get training and release time to develop and implement new procedures.
 Progress Leaders meet regularly with new Attendance Officer/Assistant principal and Welfare officers.
-Improved attendance = more access to curriculum and higher chance of increased progress.
-Quick response to poor attendance

-Improved attendance, awareness of mental health and wellbeing of individual PP students: Student Welfare Officers/Educational Psychologist onsite for 3 days a week.
+Improved attendance = more access to curriculum and higher chance of in- creased progress.
+Quick response to poor attendance Improved attendance, awareness of mental health and wellbeing of individual PP students: Student Welfare Officers/Educational Psychologist onsite for 3 days a week.
 Progress Leaders, Admin support and data management.
 1:1 mentoring working with students who are not engaging, have issues with behaviour, attendance or social issues Working closely with student welfare officers students are engaged personally and individually.
 A strong pastoral system benefits all students but having staff available to work with PP students on a regular basis allows for almost immediate intervention and support.
 Immediate and specialist support can be provided to support PP students getting back into the classroom.
-Analysis of data to allow for interventions to be fast and effective in particular with PP students.
+Analysis of data to allow for interven- tions to be fast and effective in partic- ular with PP students.
 Close liaison with home and DoL/RSL Where teachers use data to identify students learning needs this supports identification of underperformance regularly.
 NFER research.
 Clear feedback given to students 3,4,5,6 Extended Day (Period 6)- used to support KS4 and help close the gaps.
 Home Learning clubs to support all students but in particular disadvantaged.
-In College gaps widen where only non-PP students attend revision classes.
+New Curriculum model to use period 6 for all.
+Co-core and Elective activities In College gaps widen where only non- PP students attend revision classes.
 PP students encouraged to attend through parental support and in College support.
 Also help to support independent study.
+ALL students able to access a variety of enrichment activities without the barrier of transport or time.
 3 Contingency fund for acute issues.
-For example, emergency uniform/PE kit/Revision Guides Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+For example, emergency uniform/PE kit/Revision Guides Based on our experiences and those of similar schools to ours, we have identi- fied a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 Students unable to buy resources are given them to remove financial barrier All

-Total budgeted cost: £145,470
+Total budgeted cost: £180,323